-It encompasses a variety of basic tasks, which may be performed by in-house staff or outsourced to other providers, such as custodian banks:
+Mutual fund accounting encompasses a variety of basic tasks, which may be performed by in-house staff or outsourced to other providers, such as custodian banks.
+These processes include:

-- Calculating the value of its investment portfolio on a daily basis.
-See discussion of net asset value (NAV) below.
+- Calculating the value of its investment portfolio on a daily basis—known as the net asset value (NAV).

 - Anticipating and recording all income, such as dividends and interest.

-- Properly accruing interest on bonds and other similar fixed income securities held in the investment portfolio.
+- Recording accruing interest on bonds and other similar fixed income securities held in the investment portfolio.

 - Properly amortizing the discount or premium on bond purchases.
-See detailed explanation below.
+See the detailed explanation below.

 - Recording all securities transactions, such as buys and sells of portfolio investments.